opentripplanner/OpenTripPlanner/how_snapshot_deps_were_fixed.md

 ```

-Update pom.xml in the appropriate place.
+Update pom.xml in the appropriate place by commenting out the snapshot
+dependency, and using the explicit one instead.